SuperOleg39/gulpApp-example/README.md

 - Webpack only for JS files;
 - Minify css, html, js and images;
 - Browser Sync;
+- Unit tests with Mocha and Chai, width Karma runner in Phantom js browser;

 Important!
 Build tasks work with files in in the root directory, path example - ``` 'src/js/*.js' ``` if you have main.js and admin.js in this directory, it is entry points.